Filter systems.

 There are 2 ways to connect the pump and filter with a pond.

 Many beginners in the hobby choose for this quick method to apply a filter to the pond.
-With this method, however, you will never get all the dirt from the pond which thus accumulates and will cause problems so I will not go in further detail on pump fed systems.
+With this method, however, you will never get all the dirt from the pond which thus accumulates and will cause problems. with a few goldfish this will go well for a long time, and even keep a clear pond.
+When introducing more then 1 or 2 Koi in such a system, over time this does not go well. the pump clogs, lots of algea, and even dead Koi happen, suddenly, and sometimes all of them.

 There are 2 ways to connect the pump and filter with a pond.

 Many beginners in the hobby choose for this quick method to apply a filter to the pond.
-With this method, however, you will never get all the dirt from the pond which thus accumulates and will cause problems so I will not go in further detail on pump fed systems.
+With this method, however, you will never get all the dirt from the pond which thus accumulates and will cause problems. with a few goldfish this will go well for a long time, and even keep a clear pond.
+When introducing more then 1 or 2 Koi in such a system, over time this does not go well. the pump clogs, lots of algea, and even dead Koi happen, suddenly, and sometimes all of them.

 Gravity system

-The only good choice for a koi pond is a system where bodemdrains are used to collect water and dirt from the pond which goes into a first filter chamber, before a pump will eventually pump the purified water back into the koipond.
+The only good choice for a Koi pond is a system where bottom drains are used to collect water and dirt from the pond which goes into a first filter chamber, before a pump will eventually pump the purified water back into the Koi pond.

 For people that are a little further with their plans to build a pond and filter system, I recommend 2 evenings or so to read the site of Peter Waddington.
 Well, it will take 2 nights just to completely read the section on filters and proper construction of a good pond, but it's worth it to save you from hours of cursing over a wrong pond design.